hirusha-adi/hirusha/blog/2024-09-19-github-security-vuln-scam/index.md

 Admin Phone: +60.389966788
 ```

-And, googling this phone number leads you to many scams that has been reported previously by a large number of people over a long time span.
+Googling the registrar's phone number reveals multiple scam reports associated with domains registered through this company.

 ![alt text](image-16.png)

-Googling the address will show you these results:

-Which looks like several bussinesses using the same address?
-Or they might be in the same building, but the "L4-E-2, Level 4, Enterprise 4" makes me think its the extract address of their office inside that building.

-Note how inconsistent the addresses are for each company name.
+Googling the address yields results that suggest multiple businesses operate from the same location.

+It’s possible they all share the building, but the specific mention of “L4-E-2, Level 4, Enterprise 4” suggests this could be the exact office within the building.
+What’s particularly notable is the inconsistency of the addresses listed for each company, raising suspicions.

 ![alt text](image-26.png)

-Most probably, "Qinetics Solutions Sdn Bhd" might be a legitamata company and Qnity might be the scammers, with a name close enough to a legitate bussiness, nearby.
+It’s likely that "Qinetics Solutions Sdn Bhd" is a legitimate company, while "Qnity" might be the scammer, using a name that closely resembles a legitimate business in the vicinity.

-These google reviews in this relatively small company also proves the fact that more people has encountered scams via domains provided by this registrar.
+The Google reviews for this relatively small company further corroborate this, as more people have reported scams involving domains registered through this registrar.

 ![alt text](image-19.png)

-There are two conclusions which we can draw.
+There are two possible conclusions:

-It's either a legitamate company providing legitamate services, which are being heavily abused by scammers or an illegitimate company that scams people.
+1. This is a legitimate company providing legitimate services, but scammers are heavily abusing its platform.
+2. This is an illegitimate company that’s facilitating or directly involved in scamming people.